-Did you know that for separated couples, there are time limits to when you can apply to the Court for financial orders?
+Did you know that for separated couples, there are time limits to when you can apply to Court?
 And, that if you miss this time limit you may lose your right to a property settlement or spousal maintenance?

 Don’t worry if you didn’t, you are not alone and we are here to help.